neilenns/mobiflight-docs/content/devices/input-shift-register/wiring/index.md

 prev: /devices/input-shift-register
 ---

-The following components are required to wire an LED:
+The following components are required to wire buttons to an input shift register:

 - A 74HC165 chip.
 - Buttons or switches.